-Making improvements to the revenue cycle is an evergreen effort for health care providers who understand the importance of continual outcome growth and patient satisfaction.
+Making revenue cycle improvements is an evergreen effort for health care providers who understand the importance of continual outcome growth and patient satisfaction.
 Key to strengthening revenue cycle performance is a strong revenue integrity program.
 Here, we suggest seven key strategies in the middle of the health care revenue cycle that, when implemented to tackle issues, result in accurate and true reimbursements, consistent compliance and positive quality reporting.

-Specifically, the seven strategies lie within Clinical Documentation Improvement (CDI), Charge Description Master (CDM) and Charge Capture Audit or Improvement (CCA OR CCI).
+Specifically, the seven strategies lie within Clinical Documentation Improvement (CDI), Charge Description Master (CDM) and Charge Capture Audit or Improvement (CCA or CCI).

 Why focus on these three areas?

 CDI Technology is a fundamental cornerstone for data quality, accurate reporting, appropriate reimbursement, and robust public health information tracking.
 Clinical denials can quickly erode the margins of any health care organization.
 The #1 reason for poor clinical denial management can be attributed to physician documentation, according to ICD-10 Monitor.